The classic piggy bank

 On the first day of Christmas, my true love gave to me ... a simple place to store my money.

 For many of us, our earliest memories of money start with our cherished childhood piggy bank, a repository of far more than mere loose change.

 "It is the greatest tool out there because it's tactile; kids understand the idea of taking a coin and putting it in," says Linfield.
 "The idea is as old as time, and it's a great teaching tool.
 It's the beginning step of understanding that you're putting money away toward a goal."

 What makes piggy banks so timeless?

-When shopping for a piggy bank, our experts say to choose a transparent model, ideally one the child can build and customize.
+When shopping for a piggy bank, our experts say to choose a transparent type, ideally one the child can build and customize.

 "That's a great visual tool for a very young child because it shows them that the money literally gets closer and closer to the top of the pig," says Seaman.